837852427/Adaptive-Linguistic-Sanitization-and-Anonymization-ALSA/README.md

    Path to the dataset.
 This can either be a local path (e.g., `data/ALSA.csv`) .

 2. **`--bert_model`**
    The name of the BERT model.
 It supports pre-trained BERT models from HuggingFace (e.g., `bert-base-uncased`).
-This model is used for CIIS (Contextual Information Integration System) calculations.

 3. **`--llm_model`**
-   The name of the Llama model.
+   The name of the backbone LLM.
 It supports pre-trained Llama models from HuggingFace (e.g., `decapoda-research/llama-7b-hf`).
-This model is used for TRS (Text Replacement System) calculations.

 4. **`--k_means`**
-   The `k` value for K-means clustering, used in the CASM (Comprehensive Action-based Sentence Metrics) calculation.
+   The `k` value for K-means clustering.

 5. **`--lambda_1`**
-   The first lambda parameter for CIIS (Contextual Information Integration System) calculation.
-It controls the weight of the first metric in CIIS.
+   The first lambda parameter for CIIS calculation.
+It controls the weight of the first hyperparameter in CIIS.

 6. **`--lambda_2`**
    The second lambda parameter for CIIS calculation.
-It controls the weight of the second metric in CIIS.
+It controls the weight of the second hyperparameter in CIIS.

 7. **`--alpha`**
-   The alpha parameter for the CASM calculation.
-It influences the weight of the first metric in the aggregation of results.
+   In CIIS, the alpha hyperparameter is used in the Contextual Coherence (CC) computation, directly affecting the matrix $Q_{ij}$.

 8. **`--beta`**
-   The beta parameter for the CASM calculation.
-It influences the weight of the second metric in the aggregation of results.
+   In CIIS, the beta hyperparameter is used in the Contextual Coherence (CC) computation, directly affecting the $r^*_{ij}$.

 9. **`--gamma`**
-   The gamma parameter for the CASM calculation.
-It influences the weight of the third metric in the aggregation of results.
+   In CIIS, the gamma hyperparameter is used in the Contextual Coherence (CC) computation, directly affecting the matrix $D_{ij}$.

 10.  **`--spacy_model`**
     The spaCy model to be used for natural language processing tasks (e.g., `en_core_web_sm`).

 11. **`--output_path`**
-    The path to save the final output file.
+    The path to save the final privacy-preserved prompt.
 The processed results will be saved to this file.

 <h2>Project Structure </h2>